asunlabs/owlly/README.md

 **Note**

 Owlly ver 0.1.0 does not support hot-reload yet.
-It means that you have to re-start Owlly where 1) you sent DM already 2) but updated it again 3) and want to send it again.
+It means that you have to re-start Owlly in the situation where 1) you sent DM already 2) but updated it again 3) and want to send it again.
+Log will be printed but Slack API would not invoke in the case.

 ## Contributor

 Project Created by [developerasun](https://github.com/developerasun)

-And is being maintained with the help of

-- a list of contributors here

 ## Reference